boostercloud/booster/docs/README.md

 #### The command handler function

 Booster generates the command handler function as a method of the command class.
-That function is called by the framework every time its command is submitted.
-It is the place to run validations, return errors, query entities to make decisions, and register relevant domain events.
+That function is called by the framework every time that one instance of this command is submitted.
+This is the right place to run validations, return errors, query entities to make decisions and register relevant domain events.

 ##### Validating data